KapitanH/PlusPad/README.md

 Please install XNA 4.0 Framework for development.
 Please install XNA 4.0 Redistributable for use.

-This program was used mainly for use with Minecraft.
+This program was created mainly for use with Minecraft.
 These functions are currently hard coded:

 Left Stick: WASD